sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 Here we see that MuZero's performance in Atari games improved as the amount of search increased, but the improvements were not as significant for Atari as they were for Go.
 The authors believe this is likely because of greater model inaccuracy in Atari games <d-cite key="schrittwieser2020mastering"></d-cite>, which suggests performance gains can be attained by improving the learned generative models.

-### More Extensions to Vanilla MCTS
+### MCTS Extensions

 While we have discussed the vanilla Monte Carlo Tree Search (MCTS) algorithm, there are numerous modifications which enhance its flexibility and applicability across different domains.
 These modifications adapt MCTS for a variety of complex scenarios including games with both perfect and imperfect information, and extend its utility to real-world applications such as planning, security, and chemical synthesis.
 For those interested in a deeper exploration of these extensions, a detailed overview can be found in the comprehensive survey by Swiechowski et al.<d-cite key="swiechowski2022mcts"></d-cite>

-## How can we scale it?
+## How can we scale MCTS?

-If we are constrained by time, we can find ways to improve our MCTS by looking at how we can distribute the four different phases of MCTS.
-There are 3 main ways that MCTS can be parallelized, and we will discuss each one below.
+To find better solutions without increasing [wall-clock time](https://en.wikipedia.org/wiki/Elapsed_real_time) time, we can consider how the four different phases of MCTS can be distributed.
+There are 3 broad types of parallelism used to scale MCTS, and we will discuss each one below.

+{% include figure.html path="assets/img/2025-04-28-scalable-mcts/mcts_parallelism.png" class="img-fluid" %}

 ### Root Parallelism

-Root parallelism involves creating multiple independent instances of the MCTS algorithm, each building a separate tree concurrently.
+Root parallelism takes the approach of distributing all phases onto separate worker machines.
+Each worker uses MCTS to build a **separate** tree concurrently.
 This approach is straightforward and avoids the complexities associated with managing shared memory.
-It is somewhat akin to ensemble methods in machine learning where multiple models (trees, in this case) vote on the best action.
-Each tree explores different paths independently, which can provide a broader exploration of the state space but may result in redundant computations.

-While root parallelism is easy to implement and scales linearly with the number of processors, it often lacks efficiency because the separate trees do not share insights.
-This can lead to a situation where all instances explore the same or similar states without leveraging the knowledge gained by others.
-To mitigate this, some implementations aggregate the results of different trees, selecting the most promising moves based on a majority vote or averaging method.
+It is analogous to ensemble methods in machine learning where multiple models (trees, in this case) vote on the best action.
+Each tree explores different trajectories independently, which can provide a broader exploration of the state space but may result in redundant computations.
+The independence of each tree allows for diverse explorations of the search space, increasing the likelihood of escaping local optima that a single search might get trapped in <d-cite key="chaslot2008parallel"></d-cite>.
+When the available time is spent, we aggregate the results of the different trees and select the most promising action based on a majority vote or averaging method.
+Workers do not share information with eachother until the final aggregation step, so this method requires minimal communication.
+While root parallelism is easy to implement and requires little communication, it often lacks efficiency because all instances explore the same or similar states without leveraging the knowledge gained by others.

 ### Leaf Parallelism

 Leaf parallelism focuses on the simulation phase of MCTS.
 By distributing the rollout simulations across multiple workers, it achieves a high degree of parallelism with minimal coordination overhead.
+Once we expand a new leaf node, we execute rollouts on multiple different workers, getting more rollout results in the same amount of wall-clock time.
+Leaf parallelism reduces the variance of our rollouts, giving us more precise estimates of the true value of a given node.
+Similar to root parallelism, leaf parallelism requires no communication between worker machines until the results of the rollouts are aggregated.
 Although leaf parallelism increases the speed of statistical accumulation, its effectiveness can be limited by the quality of rollouts.
-If early simulations indicate a poor choice, continuing to explore that choice can waste computational resources.
-Adaptive strategies that adjust based on intermediate results can help optimize this approach.
+If early simulations indicate a low value, running more simulations can be a complete waste of compute.
+Chaslot et al. find that the strength of leaf parallelism is rather low, and suggest that it is not a good way to parallelize MCTS <d-cite key="chaslot2008parallel"></d-cite>.

 ### Tree Parallelism

-Tree parallelism, unlike root parallelism, involves multiple threads or processes working on the same tree.
+Finally, we describe tree parallelism, which we will focus on for the remainder of the blogpost.
+This is the method of choice for the AlphaGo line of work <d-cite key="schrittwieser2024questions"></d-cite> and is very popular in modern distributed implementations of MCTS.
+Tree parallelism, involves multiple threads or processes working on the same tree.
 It aims to expand the tree more quickly by allowing concurrent operations on different parts of the tree.

-The main challenge with tree parallelism is avoiding conflicts and ensuring data integrity as multiple threads update the tree.
-Techniques such as lock-free programming and the use of virtual loss have been developed to manage these issues.
-Virtual loss temporarily penalizes nodes being explored by one thread, discouraging other threads from exploring the same nodes simultaneously.

-## Scalable Distributed MCTS
+The main challenge with tree parallelism is in balancing maximum utilization of compute resources with evaluating the most promising parts of the tree.
+There are many reasons that we may want to parallelize:

+-   It will enable us to explore more of the game tree, making it more likely that we find the optimal trajectory (sequence of actions)
+-   It makes full use of accelerators (GPUs, TPUs, etc.)

+And at the same time there are many reasons to work sequentially:

+-   Previous iterations yield statistics indicating the most promising actions in the tree
+-   Evaluating actions that are far away the optimal trajectory may actively hurt us, as approximation errors and variability in rollouts can make a bad move seem promising in the short term <d-cite key="schrittwieser2024questions"></d-cite>
+-   Parallelism introduces challenges since we need to manage concurrent access to the tree and ensure data integrity <d-cite key="steinmetz2020more"></d-cite>

+Techniques such as lock-free programming, virtual loss, and transposition-table driven scheduling have been developed to manage these issues.
+Below, we will explain these different tree parallelism techniques in more detail

+### Lock-free programming

+### Distributing the tree

 In 2011, Yoshizoe et al <d-cite key="yoshizoe2011scalable"></d-cite> introduced an efficient scheme for parallelized MCTS with two core ideas: transposition-table driven scheduling (TDS) parallelism and depth-first MCTS.
 First, we will discuss these topics separately and then see how the combination of the two concepts leads to efficient parallelization.